LuanSilvaTec/my-page/README.md

 “deploy” specifies which branch and directory to deploy.
 ```

-**Add this code on the package.json of the project:**
+4. **Add this code on the package.json of the project:**

 ```
 "predeploy":"npm run build"
 "build":"react-scripts build"
 "deploy":"gh-pages -d build -r <repository link>"
 ```
-4. Then, deploy the application using the following command:
+5. Then, deploy the application using the following command:
 ```
 npm run deploy
 ```
+For more details, look at [here](https://codeburst.io/deploy-react-to-github-pages-to-create-an-amazing-website-42d8b09cd4d)